yukun-dong/how-to/Collaborating-on-TeamsFx-Project.md

 ### Limitations of collaboration feature
 - Azure related permissions should be handled manually by the Azure subscription administrator via Azure portal, different Azure account should at least have contributor role for the subscription so that developers can work together to provision and deploy TeamsFx project.
 For more information about how to assign Azure roles using the Azure portal, you can refer this [doc](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current).

+- If your project is SPFX project, you need to manually setup access policy via SharePoint admin center, please refer to this [link](https://docs.microsoft.com/en-us/sharepoint/manage-site-collection-administrators) for more details.

-- For best practice, creator of the project should share secret file `.fx\states\[Environment-Name].userdata` with the collaborator.
-This is strict required if project contains Bot capability, otherwise collaborator will receive errors as below when provision:
+- If the project contains Bot capability, creator of the project should share secret file `.fx\states\[Environment-Name].userdata` with the collaborator, otherwise collaborator will receive errors as below when provision:

   ![403-error](https://user-images.githubusercontent.com/5545529/168981368-2e97b9df-0f37-4eaa-acd1-33e85492b4cb.png)